 Example #2: Teachers with a DUIThe Commission on Teacher Credentialing regulates the teaching profession in California.
 It is empowered to discipline teachers for criminal convictions.

 Serious crimes like sex offenses or murder will result in automatic suspension.
 But what about a DUI?

 One 2010 case, Broney v.
 California Commission on Teacher Credentialing, involved a teacher with three DUIs incurred over several years.
 The court analyzed a variety of factors, such as the impact on students and likelihood of recurrence and found that the teacher warranted discipline.

 Although one DUI might not be enough to endanger your license, it certainly sets the stage for a suspension if you get another DUI or other criminal conviction.

-Doctors are regulated by the Medical Board of California, which can investigate a doctor convicted of a crime.
+Example #3: Doctors and DUIDoctors are regulated by the Medical Board of California, which can investigate a doctor convicted of a crime.

 The Board can discipline a doctor if a crime is substantially related to their qualifications as a doctor.
 Under the Business and Professions Code 2239, two or more DUI misdemeanors qualify as unprofessional conduct warranting discipline.

 In a 2002 case, the court found that three DUIs were substantially related to the practice of medicine.
 However, a single DUI probably will not cause you to lose or be unable to get a license.
 Instead, many people have received probationary licenses after having a drunk driving conviction.